 There are two main choices of medium for journaling.

-Moleskine make some great notebooks for journaling.
+Moleskine makes some great notebooks for journaling.
 With hard leather covers, it makes your journals have a much higher value and quality about them.

 But there are many other notebook brands you can try.